-The maximum amount for Community co-financing would be limited to 250 ECU/ha in the case of arable crops and 210 ECU per livestock unit where reduction in numbers are achieved.
+The maximum amount for Community cofinancing would be limited to ECU 250/ha in the case of arable crops and ECU 210 per LU where a reduction in numbers is achieved.

-2. A system of aids will be set up to promote environmentally friendly management of farmed land in order to conserve or reestablish the diversity and quality of the natural environment (scenery, flora and fauna).
+2. A system of aids will be set up to promote environmentally friendly management of farmed land in order to conserve or re-establish the diversity and quality of the natural environment (scenery, flora and fauna).